eibiflo/cf_phpinclude/README.md

 ### Installation

-Install the Cookie manager with composer require
+Install the PHP Includer with composer require

 * composer
   ```sh